Part of the occasional Sahara A to Z series

-In 2012, following weeks of ostensibly effortless liberations of north Malian towns while jihadists repeatedly slipped away into the desert to fight another day, in early March the French-led Operation Serval concluded a decisive but protracted battle in the far north.
-At the time the Chadian army announced the death of the notorious Abou Zeid (‘ABZ’, left) in the valley of Amtetai (or Amettetaï) somewhere in the Adrar des Ifoghas hills.
+In March 2013, following weeks of ostensibly effortless liberations of north Malian towns while jihadists repeatedly slipped away into the desert to fight another day, the French-led Operation Serval concluded a decisive but protracted battle in the far north.
+At the time the Chadian army announced the death of the notorious Abou Zeid (‘ABZ’, left) in the valley of Ametetai (or Amettetaï) somewhere inthe Adrar des Ifoghas hills.
 It was confirmed by DNA tests a few weeks later.

 The strategic significance of this obscure valley became clear when the assault began in mid-February.
 A huge effort was made to defend it during which time scores of militants as well as many Chadian soldiers were killed and huge caches of arms were found.
 A few days after Ametetai had been ostensibly cleared there was perhaps hasty talk by the French of drawing down their troops in April, while the French defence minister deemed it safe enough to make a surprise visit to the battle site a few days later.